wooizooi/bike_crash_nyc/Results.md

 What is the most dangerous NYC borough / area for a bicycle rider?
 Use visualization.

-The most dangerous NYC boroughs for a bicacle rider is Brooklyn.
+The most dangerous NYC boroughs for a bicycle rider is Brooklyn.
 See Step 5 for the corresponding visualization

 What would you change in the locations of bike stations to increase safety?
 Use visualization.